-Wow, 2017 has arrived!
+Wow, the new year has arrived!
 If you are a CEO or business owner or a member of any management team, how would you assess the performance of your organization over the past year?

 Lets start with some questions.

 Are you satisfied with the sales and profit performance of your company?
 Are you satisfied with the performance of your management team?
-How have you prepared your firm, department, division to succeed in 2017?
+How have you prepared your firm, department, division to succeed this year?
 And how do you know?
 What are the top 3-5 key objectives critical for the success of your organization?

 These are some of the tough – but critical – questions for which leaders at all levels need to address, especially those at the top.
-It is disappointing to learn of business owners who have no written plans for the year because they are most likely not reaching their full potential.
+Business owners who have no effective plans in writing for the year are most likely not reaching their full potential.

 Why You Need a Plan

 SUSTAINED HIGH PERFORMANCE and growth of any organization will be difficult without a good plan that is well executed.

 I know, from my own experience as a senior leader, that whether I was very clear or confused on what I wanted to happen, I always took a bunch of people with me.
 Good business plans provide clarity and purpose.
 They unify the entire organization to move towards the same destination.
 When the leadership fails to plan, or puts a half-hearted effort towards it, the respect of their team begins to erode.